VitaCapitulum/Awesome-Cross-View-Style-Alignment/README.md

 This page provides an overview of key topics related to Domain Style Alignment along with representative papers.
 It also includes a summary of widely used datasets in the field of Remote Sensing.
-You can find more details about our project [here](content/README.md).
+Our own research related to this topic can be found [here](content/README.md).

 <hr> <!-- 줄바꿈-->